BHFock/git-cl/README.md

 # git-cl

-> A Git subcommand to manage named changelists — group files before staging or committing, like in Subversion.
+> A Git subcommand to manage named changelists — group files before staging or committing, like in SVN.

-`git-cl` is a command-line tool for Git that introduces SVN-style changelists.
+`git-cl` is a command-line tool for Git that introduces Subversion-style changelists.
 It allows users to assign working directory files to named changelists, helping organise work by intent and manage partial commits more easily.

 ## Features